 I was trying not to be which seemed to make it worst.

 I had a bad night sleep.
-It felt like the world was coming apart in my mind.
-And I was being hugged too tightly by M.
+It felt like the world was coming apart in my mind as I was being hugged too tightly by Max.

 I found him too hot and too on top of me, in every way of late.